Hit enter to search or ESC to close

 There’s nothing new about the concept of media monitoring.
 Since written newssheets were first produced in 16th century Italy, people have competed to be the first in the know.
 The earliest clippings services emerged in London in 1852, in response to artists’ demand to read their own reviews.
 L’Argus de la presse, founded in Paris by Alfred Cherie three decades later, made an industry out of locating newspaper mentions for clients.

 Media monitoring can achieve this in a number of ways.
 Better understanding of target audiences enables agile PR solutions and the creation of positive earned media.
 Identifying each critical mention means these may be diverted or rebutted, and the commentator won over.
-Social media monitoring flags and maps casual mentions and trending stories.
+Social media monitoring flags and maps casual mentions and trending stories from online conversations.
 Establishing sympathetic media contacts allows organisations to feed positive stories into the mix.

 Knowledge is power – or at least, influence.
 Public relations isn’t just about what you are saying to your target audience.
 The clue’s in the name – it’s a relationship, a two-way street, and any PR pro worth their salary will want to know what is being said about their organisation, by whom, and in what context.